yevhenpi/media-converter/README.md

 ## Installation

-1. Clone the repository:
+1.Clone the repository:

     git clone git@github.com:yevhenpi/media-converter.git

-2. Configure .env.example files and rename it to .env
+2.Configure .env.example files and rename it to .env

-3. Install maven or check if it is already installed:
+3.Install maven or check if it is already installed:

     mvn -v